Virulentis/Card-Web-Scraper/README.md

 ```

 This will:
+- Install root dependencies (concurrently)
+- Install backend dependencies and Playwright browsers
+- Install frontend dependencies
 - Start the backend API server on `http://localhost:3001`
 - Start the frontend development server on `http://localhost:5173`
 - Automatically open the application in your browser

 That's it!
 The application should now be running and fully functional.
+The first run will take longer as Playwright downloads browser binaries (~200MB).

 ## Manual Setup (Alternative)